 During this session participants will look at research strategies that volunteers can use to connect objects in a collection to their original context and to bring these objects to life for visitors.
 After an introduction to the library and its role in the organization we'll discuss specific resources found in most museum libraries, evaluate freely available resources and develop a research strategy using an object in the collection.
 This research strategy will be transferable to any museum's collection.
 The session will end with a look at resources and strategies on the horizon.

-Join us for a two-day symposium on Friday, April 4th and Saturday, April 5th, 2014.
+Symposium registration for Friday, April 4th and Saturday, April 5th, 2014 is now closed.

 Download a pdf of symposium information here.